 Late work is not acceptable.
 Assignments are due when they are due.
 Ten percent of the grade will be taken off for each day after the due date as assignment is turned in to the teacher.
+On an individual basis the teacher may grant extensions.
+No guarantees, don't ask very often.

 Major assignments which have had long assignment periods are due on the due date, whether the student is in school or not.
 Students who miss a test or quiz due to nonattendance will have to make up that assignment after tutoring time and can expect a different test or quiz (on the same subject) that the one given in